dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1.0 - October 22 2019 =
+Added a link to the premium version of the theme.
+Style updates to make the spacing more even.
+Fixed the position of the site title so that it looks the same on all pages.
+Updated block editor styles to better match the front.

 = 1.0.9 - October 1 2019 =
 Added additional aria roles since not all screen readers can read the landmarks without them.
 Accessibility improvments for the site footer.
 Simplified the markup for the footer social navigation.
 Minor CSS improvements for button blocks and for Edge and Internet Explorer 11.

 = 1.0.8 - September 25 2019 =
 Added aria label to the social navigation.